 If you do not export the goods by the deadline, you will not get a refund (see section 6).

-Your refund form must be checked and stamped in the EU, you cannot have this done in the country you’re travelling to (see section 7).
+Your refund form must be checked and stamped in the UK or EU, you cannot have this done in the country you’re travelling to (see section 7).

 Your rights and obligations